Introduction to Forecasting

 Qualitative methods

-These are based on expert judgment and opinion.
-Techniques include market research, Delphi method, and expert panels.
+They are based on the judgment and opinions of experts.
+Common techniques include market research, the Delphi method, and expert panels.

-Qualitative methods are valuable for understanding the broader market environment and capturing insights not evident in numerical data, but their results are more nuanced and contextual and less precise.
+Qualitative methods are valuable for understanding the broader market environment, identifying structural changes, and capturing insights that are not evident in numerical data.

 Quantitative methods

-Quantitative methods rely on statistical models to predict future demand.
-This approach is highly precise and can handle large datasets, making it suitable for capturing the complexities of market behavior and providing specific, actionable insights.
-That makes them particularly effective in complex and volatile markets, where accurate demand forecasting is critical for decision-making and strategic planning.
+Quantitative methods are highly accurate and can handle large datasets, making them well suited to capture the complexities of market behavior and provide specific, actionable insights.
+This makes them particularly effective in complex and volatile markets, where accurate demand forecasting is critical for decision-making and strategic planning.

 Transitioning to a demand driven approach requires businesses to balance the use of real-time demand data with accurate forecasts.
 Real-time data enables agile and responsive operations, while forecasting remains essential for strategic planning and ensuring the supply chain is prepared for future demand.